thiagotts/show-my-git-branch/README.md

 ## Download

-See the list of [available releases](https://github.com/thiagotts/show-my-git-branch/releases).
+See the list of [available releases](https://github.com/thiagotts/show-my-git-branch/releases) or download it from the [Visual Studio Gallery](https://visualstudiogallery.msdn.microsoft.com/6eef160a-4765-4f6b-8064-31ecd16896c1).

 ## License